AllenDowney/EqualityWEF/HALE/data_inventory.md

    - **Years**: 1985-2023 (excellent temporal coverage)
    - **Countries**: 202
    - **Sex categories**: N/A (inherently female-specific)
-   - **Status**: ✅ Recommended - excellent temporal coverage, excellent country coverage, most comprehensive dataset
+   - **Status**: ⚠️ **Downloaded but removed from final model** - removed due to counterintuitive positive coefficient
    - **Note**: Maternal mortality is inherently female-specific (deaths during pregnancy, childbirth, or within 42 days of termination of pregnancy).
-This indicator is critical for understanding cases where the HALE gender gap is small due to high female mortality, especially in lower-income countries.
-High maternal mortality can significantly reduce female life expectancy, explaining why some countries have smaller gender gaps.
+This indicator was tested in the model but removed because it had a **counterintuitive positive coefficient**, which implies that higher maternal mortality is associated with a larger LE/HALE gap.
+This is counterintuitive because if something increases female mortality, it should **close** the gap (since gap = Female - Male).
+The positive coefficient suggests a spurious association, possibly because maternal mortality is capturing something about general healthcare quality rather than a direct causal relationship.
+Removing it had minimal impact on model performance but improved interpretability.
+See `validation.md` section "Removing Maternal Mortality Indicator" for detailed analysis.

 2. **MDG_0000000032** - Maternal mortality ratio (per 100,000 live births) - Country reported estimates
    - **Years**: 1987, 2000, 2002-2009 (limited temporal coverage)